fussionlab/VueJs-Django/README.md

  Here ``` <template> .... </template>``` holds all the markup and components, <HelloWorld /> is a component like this we can create as many as reuseable components. ```<script> ... </script> ``` holds javascripts like as ``` <style> ... </style>``` holds all inline stylesheat codes..
 Next We are up to create Navigation bar component or Header and Footer

-First we can create Navigation just comment as below:
+First we can create Navigation just commend as below:

 ```bash
 $ touch src/components/Navigation.vue
 ```

-Now open the src/components/Navigation.vue write down as below:
+Now open the ```src/components/Navigation.vue``` write down as below:

 ```html
 <template>
     <div>